riddhitokdar/Telecom_Churn_Case_Study/README.md

-Understanding Customer Behaviour During Churn Customers usually do not decide to switch to another competitor instantly, but rather over a period of time (this is especially applicable to high-value customers).
+Understanding Customer Behaviour During Churn:

+Customers usually do not decide to switch to another competitor instantly, but rather over a period of time (this is especially applicable to high-value customers).
 In churn prediction, we assume that there are three phases of customer lifecycle :

 The ‘good’ phase: In this phase, the customer is happy with the service and behaves as usual.